Ivo Uukkivi: Film

 Ivo Uukkivi has also appeared in a number of feature-length films.
 His first substantial role was as Moppe in the 1993 Pekka Karjalainen-directed comedy film Hysteria.
 This was followed by the starring role of Toivo in the Ilkka Järvi-Laturi-directed satirical political thriller Tallinn pimeduses the same year.
 The following year he appeared in the Jaan Kolberg-directed biographical drama film Jüri Rumm about the 19th-century Estonian folk hero, itinerant, thief and robber Rummu Jüri.
 In 1998, he played a small role in the Rao Heidmets-directed comedy-family film Kallis härra Q.

 In 2003, he appeared in a small role in the Sulev Keedus-directed period drama Somnambuul.
 The following year, he played the role of Kuldar in the Ilmar Taska-directed thriller Täna öösel me ei maga for Taska Film.
 Täna öösel me ei maga (English release title: Set Point) is notable for Estonian model Carmen Kass appearing in a starring role.
 In 2007, he appeared in three films; as Laura's boyfriend in the Veiko Õunpuu-directed drama Sügisball; which was an adaptation of the 1979 Mati Unt novel of the same name; as Ants in the Rainer Sarnet-directed teen drama Kuhu põgenevad hinged; and a minor voice role for the Åke Lindman and Sakari Kirjavainen-directed Finnish World War II drama Tali-Ihantala 1944.

 In 2012, Uukkivi appeared as a tough crook in the Andres Kõpper and Arun Tamm-directed dark comedy-crime film Vasaku jala reede.
 In 2015, he played role of Rudolf Kask in the Elmo Nüganen-directed World War II drama film 1944.
 The film is set in the year 1944 and is shown through the eyes of Estonian soldiers who had to choose sides and thus fight against their fellow countrymen.
 1944 was selected as the Estonian entry for the Best Foreign Language Film at the 88th Academy Awards but it was not nominated.

 In 2016, Uukkivi appeared in three films; a small role in the Anu Aun-directed drama Polaarpoiss; as Lembit in the Toomas Hussar-directed political thriller Luuraja ja Luuletaja; and a starring role as Andres in the Mart Kivastik-directed romantic drama Õnn tuleb magades opposite actress Katariina Unt.
 In 2020, he had a prominent role as Governor in the Rasmus Merivoo directed dark comedy-fantasy film Kratt.
+In 2023, he appeared as young Georg in the Mart Kivastik-directed comedy Taevatrepp, and the same year appeared as Erik in the Rain Rannu-directed comedy-drama Vaba rahu.
+In 2024, he appeared as Mia's Father in the science fiction thriller feature Infinite Summer.

 In addition to feature films, Uukkivi has also appeared in a number of short films.